Gilbert1717/super-price/README.md

 * Raphael Bullen (s3897844)

 ## Links to videos
-Links to individual videos found in docs/Milestone2/SRS_Group_06_Milestone2.docx
+Links to individual videos found in docs/Milestone3/SRS_Group_06_Milestone3.docx in the Appendix: Milestone 3 section

 ## Records